n-ce/ytify/README.md

 [@ytify](https://matrix.to/#/!ytify:matrix.org)

 ## Privacy Policy 👁️
 > We use [Beampipe](https://beampipe.io) Analytics for minimal site stats, only the browser user-agent data is collected anonymously for this.
-Everything else remains on your device only, which can also be cleared anytime.(Library>Clean, Settings>Restore Settings,Clear Caches)
+Everything else remains on your device only, which can also be cleared anytime.(Library>Clean, Settings>Restore Settings,Clear Caches).
+Why collect data?
+I do not possess a multitude of devices, the analytics help me figure out which devices are suffering from incompatibility or if a failed update has been made or if some API instance has stopped working.

 ## License 📝
 > [Read More](https://github.com/n-ce/ytify/blob/main/LICENSE).